Main concepts

 **Rather than relying on autonomous reasoning, the Supervisor operates as a deterministic decision engine.** It evaluates each request against predefined eligibility criteria and applies a formal decision hierarchy to determine the correct handling path.

 The Supervisor coordinates multiple Agents and Workflows through this centralized control layer.
-While Agents encapsulate domain-specific capabilities, the Supervisor is responsible for deciding when and how those capabilities are used.
+While Agents encapsulate domain-specific capabilities, the Supervisor is responsible for interpreting user input and activating the Specialist Agent that will resolve the request.

 #### **Coordination across multiple Agents**